Aziz Ali al-Misri: Early life and background

-Al-Misri trained at the Ottoman Military Academy, where he graduated in 1901, and moved onto the Staff College of the Ottoman Army.
+He graduated from the Tawfiqiyya Secondary School in 1896 and later trained at the Ottoman Military Academy, where he graduated in 1901, and moved onto the Staff College of the Ottoman Army.
+He was commissioned in the Ottoman army in 1904.
 He appreciated 19th century German military school.
 Shortly after, he became an officer in the Ottoman army.
 His first assignment as a member of the military was in Ottoman Vardar Macedonia.
 During his stay in the Balkans, al-Misri joined the ranks of the Committee of Union and Progress (CUP), at first a secret organization, more commonly known as the Young Turks.
 It later became a political group that would eventually take control of the country in 1908.

 Political career

 Early years

 In the formative constitutional years of the Ottoman Empire, al-Misri remained an advocate for Ottoman unity.
-He was a political moderate who wanted the three main political groups, Ottomanist, pan-Islamic, and Egyptian and Arab nationalist, to exist in cooperation.
-"He had come to the conclusion that in so composite a society as the Ottoman Empire the best way to maintain its integrity was not by attempting to suppress nationalities but by recognizing them, each as an autonomous unit within the Ottoman superstructure."
+He was a political moderate who wanted the main political groups of the time, Ottomanist, pan-Islamism, and Egyptian and Arab nationalism, to exist in cooperation.
+In 1909, he founded an Arab nationalist secret society, al-Qahtaniyya, whose name was in reference to the Qahtanites, an ancient people who some speculate were the ancestors of the Arabs.
 In 1911, Al-Masri helped mediate a treaty between the Imam Yahya of Yemen and Izzat Pasha, the commander of the Ottoman campaign.